Luz María Doria: Biography

-On January 30, 2012 she started working in ¡Despierta América! as executive producer, and in September 2013 was named vice president of univision.
+On January 30, 2012, she started working in ¡Despierta América! as executive producer, and in September 2013 was named vice president of univision.

 In August 2014 she was on the cover of the magazine Negocios.
 In March of that same year she was announced as one of the collaborators as columnist for the Magazine Siempre Mujer until the last issue of the magazine in November 2016.

 she was part of the Women leadership council of Univision where she was in charge of the division in Miami.
-On June 30, 2016 she was invited to the las live show Cala of Ismael Cala on CNN en Español where she released her book La mujer de mis sueños (The Woman of my Dreams) being her first television interview ever.
+On June 30, 2016, she was invited to the las live show Cala of Ismael Cala on CNN en Español where she released her book La mujer de mis sueños (The Woman of my Dreams) being her first television interview ever.

 In May 2017 she was the cover of the magazine "Latinus" which featured a special edition of the successful Latin women.

 In 2001, the newspaper "El Tiempo" named her as one of the most successful journalists.
 In 2014, 2015, 2016, and 2017 she was nominated for a Daytime Emmy Award as executive producer of ¡Despierta América!.
 In March 2013 she was named Woman of the Year by the W.O.W (Women of the World) in recognizing her influence in the world of communications.

 In 2018, after being nominated for the 5th time in a row, Despierta America won the Daytime Emmy Award making Doria the winner as Executive producer of the show.

-In 2019 she was named one of the 25 powerful women by the magazine People en Español making this the second time.
+In 2024 she was named one of the 25 most powerful women by the magazine People en Español making this the third time.